leanprover-community/lean4-samples/ListComprehension/README.md

 #eval (List.range 10).map (· ^ 2)
 -- [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```
-But the next python example does not work in Lean until we teach Lean some new tricks.
+But the next Python example does not work in Lean until we teach Lean some new tricks.

 ```python
 [(x, y) for x in [1,2,3] for y in [3,1,4] if x != y]